División de Honor de Rugby: Format

-The six teams with the highest number of points at the end of 22 rounds of matches play the championship playoffs.
+The six teams with the highest number of points at the end of 22 rounds of matches qualify for the championship playoffs.
 The top two teams win a semi-final berth automatically, while the next four teams participate in semi-final play-off to take the remaining two spots.

 Promotion and relegation

 The bottom team in the standings is relegated to the División de Honor B, while the team finishing 11th plays in the promotion/relegation playoff against a team from the second tier of rugby union in Spain.

 The top team from the División de Honor B is promoted to the División de Honor.

 Current Teams

+History

+The Spanish Rugby Championship (now the Copa del Rey) was created in 1926, and was the only national rugby competition for decades.
+A national league was not considered until the 1950s, with the first season being 1952-53.
+Four teams competed: two from Catalonia and two from Castille.

+FC Barcelona won the league that year and retained the title the following season, but the league folded.
+There were various attempts to relaunch it, but none bore fruit until the 1969-70 season, when the National Rugby League was created.
+Six clubs competed in the first division, which was increased to eight in 1970-71 and then ten in 1972-73.

+For the 1978-79 season, the league was restructured into four regional groups of eight teams.
+The top team from each region were crowned champions.

+From the 1979-1980 season, the four regional champions progressed to a final stage, named the Superliga.
+This format was maintained until the 1982-1983 season, when a national division of eight teams was created.

-Performance by year
+Performance by season

-The following table shows the teams' final league positions in each season.
+The following scrollable table shows the teams' final league positions in each season.

 The playoff champions - not necessarily the team finishing first in the league - are highlighted in gold, except in 1979 when the championship was shared.

+For the years 1979-1982, all participating teams are denoted with an X.